SandraBotica/Module-18-Challenge/citibike_write_up.md

-## This visualisation aims to inform CitiBike and City Officials about usage of bikes in NYC from October 2022 to March 2023.
+## This visualisation aims to inform CitiBike and City Officials about usage of bikes in NYC.

 ### There are 2 parts to this story.

 ### Part 1 - First 4 Dashboards.

 ## What can we learn about ridership trends based on the **Total Rides** and **Average Trip Duration** per Year, Season, Month, Day of the Week and Hour of the Day.
 ### - Features of Dashboard 1 - "Total Trips" (Year/Month/Season)

  - It shows the number of Total Rides..
  - The small bar chart shows the percentage of Total Rides for each year.
  - If you select a year on this bar chart the horizontal bar chart below will display the total rides per month for that year.
  - Months have been colored according to season and display the seasonal variations in number of rides.
  - As can be expected a seasonal wave of total rides appears from largest to smallest: Summer, Autumn, Spring then Winter.
-Please be aware that the original 2 years of data had summer months included.
- - Select a season to see the associated months over the 6 months and if ridership is increasing or decreasing.
-Ridership is increasing in every month.
+ - Select a season to see the associated months and if ridership is increasing or decreasing.

  - Citibike can use this Dasboard to monitor growth trends and help ascertain if they have enough bikes and stations to accomodate this change in ridership.
 Citibike may also need to meet with City Officials to discuss Town Planning to accomodate this potential growth.